KateFlylex/KateFlylex.github.io/bhagaskara/README.md

 # Bhagaskara
-## in progres
+## in progress

-Created in oder to practice.
+Created in order to practice.

 Used: [PSD template](https://www.behance.net/gallery/16872707/Bhagaskara-Onepage-PSD-Template), HTML5, CSS3, JS